Wells Fargo & Company (NYSE:WFC) – Analyst View Looks Different Today

 WFC Dividends

-Wells Fargo & Company is expected to release its next quarterly earnings report around January 15, 2021, with investor confidence high in terms of dividends being much better in the current quarter despite the question of rising debt.
-The 1.6% annual yield figure for the share gives it a forward dividend of 0.4.
-What this means is that the company has seen its dividend yield continue to increase over the trailing twelve months, adding up to a 5-year dividend yield averaging 3.69%.
+Wells Fargo & Company is expected to release its next quarterly earnings report around January 15, 2021.
+The 1.4% annual yield figure for the share gives it an annual dividend of 0.4.
+It is important to note, however, that the 1.4% dividend yield ratio should serve as a guide only, as you should also take into consideration many other aspects of a company’s operations and fundamentals before making any investment decision.
+During the past 5 years, the average dividend yield was 3.69% per year.

 Wells Fargo & Company (NYSE:WFC)’s Major holders